 There are only 4 ingredients that are thought to be essential in bread dough; flour, water, salt and yeast.
-It’s clear why the others are included, but what about salt?
-Bread will rise without it, so I set out to discover “what does salt do in bread?”
-What I really wanted to know is if it’s really that essential.
-Here’s what I unleashed.
+It’s clear why the other three are included, but what about salt?
+Bread will rise without it, so “what does salt do in bread?”
+What I really wanted to know is if it’s essential.
+So I set out to discover all about salt in bread, here’s what I unleashed.

 Salt is the ionic combination of sodium and chloride.
 It contains more chloride, so for every 2.54 grams of salt, it will contain 1.54 grams of chloride and 1 gram of sodium.
 Salt is the original flavour enhancer and preservative and is just as popular in the production of food today as it was centuries ago.

 Excessive salt intake can increase the risk of cardiovascular disease.
 The World Health Organisation recommends we eat just 5 grams of salt per day.
 The family doctor suggests that we should all try to cut back on our sodium intake.
 Excessive salt consumption results in hypertension.
 This can lead to CVD issues developing, such as heart attacks or a stroke.

 Lowering consumption of salt is often easier said than done.
 Especially when it comes to all these processed foods at every corner these days!
 It’s also hard to achieve if you eat a lot of bread!

 Salt is a critical component in making dough that is flavourful and strong.
 Let’s look at some of the fundamentals of salt in bread dough to see what it does and whether we can reduce the amount of salt in bread.